The Critical Role of Substance Abuse Billing

 Addiction Conference Educates on Business and Marketing Pain Points

-You can learn more about increasing your cash flow, proven business, and marketing strategies at the “Get Linked for Addiction Professionals” 11/19/20 conference.
+You can learn more about increasing your substance abuse billing, cash flow, proven business, and marketing strategies at the “Get Linked for Addiction Professionals” 6/23/21 addiction conference.
 Behavioral Health Network Resources has been educating CEO and Executives with 16 addiction executive conferences.
 These event focus on the business side of behavioral Health.
 If you need to cut costs, gain revenue, dominate with social media marketing and get on page one of Google for key search terms this is the event for you.
 This addiction conference is focusing on LinkedIn, SEO, and substance abuse billing, CRM, and revenue cycle management.

-One of our key thought leader panelists is Spectrum billing solutions a national leader in substance abuse billing and revenue cycle management.
+One of our key thought leader panelists is Integrity Billing a national leader in substance abuse billing and revenue cycle management.
 They will be providing ways for drug and alcohol addiction treatment centers to recoup lost billing revenue. you will learn how to get back lost billing dollars and maximize on future billing revenue.

 Insurance Companies Are Bullying Behavioral Health Providers